 2. Create Weep Holes to Aid Drainage in Brick Veneer Walls

 For a finished wall, open-head weeps are the best option because they’re free-draining and easy to create: simply, do not mortar the vertical joints between the bottom course of bricks every 24 inches (Fig. 2, above).

 If you’re worried about insects getting behind the veneer or you don’t like the look of open weeps, consider plastic or noncorrosive weep-hole vents that are sold in colors that match different types of brick.
 Another option is to install a mortar net at the base of the wall to keep the air cavity clear around the weeps.

 3. Manage Homeowners So They Don't Sabotage the Wall's Drainage System

-Builders need to make sure homeowners understand what weeps do, why they’re so important, and instruct owners not to fill them.
-Many builders use the home’s final walk-through to tell homeowners about weeps, but some owners still don’t get the message.
+Builders need to make sure homeowners understand what weeps in walls do regarding moisture control, why they’re so important, and instruct homeowners not to fill them.
+Many builders use the home’s final walk-through to tell homeowners about weep holes, but some owners still don’t get the message.
 I suggest you place more emphasis on that conversation and also on inspecting the weeps during any post-sale inspections or warranty calls.

 Clem Newcamp drives quality and performance in home building as a building performance specialist on the PERFORM Builder Solutions team at IBACOS.